beleidy/tic-tac-toes/README.md

 I built this project as my first react app using redux.

-This project was started off by using
+This project was started from
 ## React and Redux, Webpack 2 boilerplate
 Please note that I have uninstalled some dependencies, and installed react-redux-router I have also made some changes to the webpack configuration file, mainly to use css instead of scss